-- At one location burying the reservoir will have the adverse outcome of destroying an area of seral native forest and several very large pohutukawa.
-At this one location we seek reconsideration of this policy so that this native forest can be retained.
-The landscape simulations suggest that the loss of this seral forest will increase visibility of the water reservoir.
-Retaining it will increase visual screening. - 8.4.3.6 Continue with animal pest control and the control of weeds. - Pest control will occur for the maintenance period of the planting (5 years) and will focus on browsing animals (possums, rabbits).
+At one location burying the reservoir will have the adverse outcome of destroying an area of seral native forest and several very large pohutukawa.
+At this location we believe there may be opportunities to minimise the effects of the proposed fill.
+This will be explored further during detailed design.

+8.4.3.6 Continue with animal pest control and the control of weeds.

+Pest control will occur for the maintenance period of the planting (5 years) and will focus on browsing animals (possums, rabbits).